microbit-foundation/ml-trainer/docs/radio-bridge-protocol.md

 ### Sending LED matrix data

-The web app has "triggers" that send LED data to the Micro:bit when a particular action is detected.
+The web app has "triggers" that send LED data to the micro:bit when a particular action is detected.

 ```
 LED[1,1,0,1,1,0,0,1,1,1,1,0,1,1,1,0,1,1,1,0,1,1,0,1,1]